Should we add our children's names to our Savings Bonds?

 A Savings Bond can have either one or two names on it - never more.
 The second name can be a co-owner, who can cash the bond anytime, or a beneficiary, who can only cash the bond after the owner has died.

-If you don't change the current registration, after both you and your wife die the bonds will belong to the estate of the person who died last.
-That person's Will then determines how the bonds are distributed to your heirs.
+If you don’t change the current registration, after both you and your wife die the bonds will belong to the estate of the person who died last.
+A probate court will determine from that person’s will how the bonds are to be distributed along with the rest of the estate’s assets.

 If that's not what you want, one possibility is to have the bonds re-registered so that each bond is split in half (this isn't possible, however, with some denominations) with one half registered to you and the other half registered to your wife.